vassilis-karavias/fNRIsigma-master/README.md

     I show that it is necessary to consider the physical meaning of the variables when considering the uncertainty, indicating that a significant component of the uncertainty is physical.
 I further show that the increased dimensionality allows the NN to find undesirable local minima.
 I show that it is possible to use convexification to force the model into a more desirable minimum.
 I also show that complicating the models is detrimental to performance.
 Finally, I show that the minimum the model reaches depends not only on the loss function but also on the choice of initial conditions.

-Much of the code here is based on https://github.com/ekwebb/fNRI (MIT licence).
-The author would like to thank Ezra Webb, Ben Day, Helena Andres-Terre and Pietro Lió for making the codebase for the factorised Neural Relational Inference model (arXiv:1905.08721) publicly available.
+Much of the code here is based on https://github.com/ekwebb/fNRI (MIT licence) which in turn is based on https://github.com/ethanfetaya/NRI (MIT licence).
+The author would like to thank Ezra Webb, Ben Day, Helena Andres-Terre and Pietro Lió for making the codebase for the factorised Neural Relational Inference model (arXiv:1905.08721) publicly available on  https://github.com/ekwebb/fNRI (MIT licence).
 The author would also like to thank Thomas Kipf, Ethan Fetaya, Kuan-Chieh Wang, Max Welling & Richard Zemel for making the codebase for the Neural Relational Inference model (arXiv:1802.04687) publicly available on https://github.com/ethanfetaya/NRI (MIT licence).

 ### Requirements
 * Pytorch 1.3.1